-Find out more about the keynote speakers at the African Education Festival 2020.
+Find out more about the keynote and featured speakers at the African Education Festival 2020.

 Conrad Hughes (MA, PhD, EdD) is a proud South African, born in Johannesburg and educated at Waterford Kamhlaba and WITS.
 Currently, Conrad is Campus and Secondary Principal at the International School of Geneva, La Grande Boissière, the oldest international school in the world.